chesyannisa/PrakRSI/README.md

 ## Usage

-To run the application, execute the `Main` class located in the `src/main/java` directory.
-This will launch the main UI of the application.
+To run the application, follow these steps:

+1. Ensure you have Java Development Kit (JDK) installed (version 11 or higher).
+2. Navigate to the project directory.
+3. Compile the project using your preferred IDE or by running the following command in the terminal:

+    ```sh
+    javac -d bin src/main/java/com/**/*.java
+    ```

+4. Run the application by executing the Main class:

+    ```sh
+    java -cp bin src.main.java.Main
+    ```

 ## Features